 Delegates sent out by the church found the Paraguayan government to be receptive to them.
 So in December of 1926, a large group of Bergthalers, including the Jacob Peters moved to Paraguay.

 Jacob K. Peters died here a the age of 71 on June 10, 1927, His wife moved into the Paraguayan Chaco with the remaining Bergthalers from Saskatchewan.
-Here she died but the date is unknown.
+There she died, but the date is unknown.

 Jacob K. Peters is remembered in Saskatchewan for his talents as a blacksmith and chiropractor.
 But probably his most outstanding characteristic was his sense of humour.
 One example of this is when he was asked why he, at such a old age (70-71), would want to migrate to Paraguay, he replied that "the group was taking him along to scare away the wild apes!"
 He had good sense of humour and always had something to say.
 He was also nicknamed 'Nat Klose' (Santa Claus) because of his big beard and his jolly nature.